8 Natural Ways to Relieve Belly Pain

 Ball to arrow pose: It is similar to the knee to chest pose and incorporates more movement.
 Pull your knees into your chest and hold them there, then stretch your arms above your head and point your toes so that you’re stretching as straight as an arrow.

-Spinal twist: Lie down, hug your knees and inhale.
+Spinal twist: Lie down, hug your knees, and inhale.
 As you exhale, drop your knees to one side, using your hand to push them down gently.
 Then, turn your head and stretch your arm out to the opposite side.
 Stay in this position for a few breaths.
-Inhale, and return your hands and knees to center.
+Inhale, and return your hands and knees to the center.
 Repeat on the other side.